18F/API-Usability-Testing/pages/faq.md

 Be sure to bring power strips for laptops, printed copies of the agenda, and pens.

-### 6. What should we do if one of the experts doesn't show?

-...

-### 7. What should we do if one of the agencies doesn't show?
+### 6. What should we do if one of the agencies doesn't show?

 Just rightsize the event to work for n-1 agency participants.

+### 7. What should we do if one of the experts doesn't show?

+One option is to use the extra time to directly engage with the agency participants on the other feedback they've gotten and review the agency checklist with them.